Fans see Varlamov make 28 saves, Isles beat Devils 2-1

 A SPACED-OUT SELLOUT

-The game was the first with fans for the Islanders and Devils since March 10, 2020.
+The game was the first with fans for the Islanders and Devils since March 10, 2020 — two days before the COVID-19 pandemic forced the NHL to suspend its season.
 New Jersey was home against Pittsburgh and New York was at Vancouver.

 The club offered its ticket allotment first to season-ticket holders for 24 hours.
 A public sale followed.
 Within 48 hours, the Devils sold out their first eight games.

 Fans entering the Prudential Center had their temperatures taken at the door.
-There was designated, distanced seating; contactless transactions; and enhanced cleaning procedures.
+Protocols meant to curb the spread of the coronavirus included designated, distanced seating; contactless transactions; and enhanced cleaning procedures.

 UP NEXT